hugabuglab/hugabug_lab/index.md

 title: Home
 ---

-# If you can beat'em, study'em!
+<span style="font-size: 25px;"> # If you can beat'em, study'em! </span>

-Humans are covered in microbes, inside and out.
+<span style="font-size: 16px;"> Humans are covered in microbes, inside and out.
 Can't live with them, can't live without them.
 We study the human microbiome to understand, predict and prevent disease.
-Our main focus is women's health, including recurring infections, interactions with female sex hormones and pregnancy.
+Our main focus is women's health, including recurring infections, interactions with female sex hormones and pregnancy. </span>

 {%
   include link.html